rburgosnavas/SKWEEKParser/README.md

 SKWEEKParser
 ============

-This is a re-work of the parser included in the SKWEEK project.
+This is a re-work of the parser included in the SKWEEK project (https://github.com/rburgosnavas/SKWEEK).
 I'm attempting to make a better implementation by better design and refactoring.

 Anyone who comes across this project and wants to lend a hand, feel free to do so!